7 Freaky Ways Relationships Can Change Your Personality

 Another major sign you notice is that you start appreciating the time you spend alone.
 You will appreciate the time you spend with someone else, but the small moments you spend to yourself will be more precious than before.

-3. You Think Differently About Comprises
+3. You Think Differently About Compromises

 Before developing a relationship, it was hard imagining myself giving up my time or effort for another person.
 I often expected things to go my way without needing any support from someone else.
 But after forming several relationships, I learned how much help I actually needed.